Candy apple red: Automobiles

 Candy apple red paint with silver metallic reflective undercoat looks quite different from candy apple red with gold metallic reflective undercoat.
 The gold gives the color a warmer look while the silver undercoat gives an intensely red appearance to the paint without the extra warmth of the gold.
 A more neutral/pure red is the result when silver reflective undercoat is used.
 Because light reflects in different directions from objects like cars, as you move around the vehicle and see direct and reflected light from different angles, the appearance of the candy apple red paint changes as the light getting to the car and reflecting off of the car changes.
 This gives real "candy apple red" paint more "life" than more conventional solid red or metallic red paints used on cars, trucks and other vehicles.
 The original candy apple red car paint had no metallic (tiny flakes of silver metal or plastic) or pearl (tiny flakes of plastic or possibly real particles of the reflective surfaces from seashells).
 When you viewed the original candy apple red paint, it was simply transparent red paint with no "add ins".
 More recently, painters have mixed-in metallic, pearl, or metal flake with candy apple red to produce different effects in the finished paint job.
 Candy apple red has expanded to a whole range of "candy" colors in every shade imaginable.
 All follow same process of superior body preparation, primer, multiple coats of highly reflective metallic undercoat, many coats of the candy color, and multiple coats of clear paint on top.
 There is a big difference between real candy apple red paint and some car or locomotive color that just happened to be named candy apple red without being real candy apple red paint.

 Mazda's current signature "Soul Red" and "Soul Red Crystal" are genuine examples, having a metallic silver basecoat, red high-chroma (i.e. intensely hued) transparent color coat (called "translucent" by Mazda although this incorrectly implies a milky finish) and a top clearcoat for protection.

-Monster trucks

-The Avenger Monster Truck used this color in the 2011 Monster Jam World Finals.